zhengbangbo/chat-simplifier/README.md

 ## Running Locally

-After cloning the repo, go to [OpenAI](https://beta.openai.com/account/api-keys) to make an account and put your API key in a file called `.env`.
+After cloning the repository, go to [OpenAI](https://beta.openai.com/account/api-keys) to create an account and refer to the [environment variable instructions](#environment-variable-description) to put your API key into a file named `.env`.

 Then, run the application in the command line and it will be available at `http://localhost:3000`.